- Crafted from 1.4-1.6mm thick, supple, full grain leather.

 - Dual front, rear, and sleeve vents provide maximum airflow.

 - Adjustable half belt and laced sides make the Classic I an optimal riding jacket for all seasons.

-- Armor provisional pockets in the elbows, shoulders and back of most sizes* (armor not included)
+- Armor provisional pockets in the elbows, shoulders, and back (armor not included)

 - Two inside pockets: Left with a snap closure, Right with a zipper closure.

 - Removable insulated full sleeve liner with hide-away fleece neck warmer.

 - Antique Brass YKK Hardware.